Child Language Lab

 Milburn, T., Girolametto, L., Weitzman, E., & Greenberg, J. (2014).
 Enhancing preschool educators’ ability to facilitate conversations during shared book reading.
 Journal of Early Childhood Literacy, 14(1), 105-140.

 Girolametto, L., Bello, A., Onofrio, D., & Caselli, M.C.
-(In preparation, 2016).
+(2017).
 Parent-coaching per l’intervento precoce sul linguaggio: Percorsi di lettura dialogica nel programma “Oltre il Libro”.
 Trento, Italy: Erickson.

 Bonifacio, S., Girolametto, L., & Montico, M. (2013).
 Le Abilità Socio-Conversazionali del Bambino: Questionario e Dati Normativi dal 12 ai 36 mesi d’età.
 Milano, Italy: FrancoAngeli.